Research-Commons/cppnet/README.md

 *   **.git/**: Contains the Git repository metadata and version control information.
     *   This hidden directory is crucial for version control, tracking changes, and managing the project's history.

-## Usage

-To start using `cppnet` library you will need to complete Socket Layer implementation to make it fully functional.

-To use `cppnet`, you will need to:

-1. Implement the socket layer to handle network connections.

-2. Define the routes in the router to map request types/paths to specific handlers.

-3. Create handlers to process the data and generate appropriate responses.

 ## Building the Project

 The project uses CMake for building.
 Here's how to build it: